You're a Lie

-"You're a Lie" is a song by Slash featuring Myles Kennedy and The Conspirators.
+"You're a Lie" is a song by Slash featuring Myles Kennedy and the Conspirators.
 It is the lead single from Slash's 2012 album, Apocalyptic Love.
-The song peaked at #1 on the Canadian Active Rock chart for five weeks straight.
+The song peaked at No. 1 on the Canadian Active Rock chart for five weeks straight.

 Reception

 The song has received mixed reviews from critics.
 Will Hermes of Rolling Stone gave the song a rating of 2 1/2 out of 5 stars.
 Amy Sciarretto of Loudwire gave the song a 4 out of 5 rating, describing the song as "a rowdy, bluesy rocker, anchored by Slash’s signature riffing and style."
 The song was listed on Loudwire's 66 Best Hard Rock Songs of the 21st Century.